aschoerk/mvstore/README.md

 # mvstore
-PageStore and Btreeimplementation in kotlin for entries of size up to 2048 Bytes.
+PageStore and Implementation of Btree in kotlin for entries of size up to 2048 Bytes.

 Currently working on MVCC